DSC_0217-Edit_(2)

 A more personal side of my story...

-I am the youngest of three, and grew up in an impoverished, small community in Texas.
+I am the youngest of three, and I grew up in a small, impoverished community in Texas.

-Sexual abuse, abortion, death of my best friend - these three things plagued my 14th year of life.
-In the years following these events, I desperately tried controlling everything in my life in order to avoid further disappointing those I loved and eliminate any possibility of someone hurting me so deeply again.
+Sexual abuse, abortion, and the death of my best friend - these three things plagued my 14th year of life.
+In the years following these events, I desperately tried to control everything in my life to avoid further disappointing those I loved and to eliminate any possibility of someone hurting me so deeply again.
 Dreams regarding the child I aborted (which was a girl in every dream) caused years of dreaded nights.

 This lifestyle was exhausting - the hours spent working and not sleeping, the lies, the lies about the lies; it felt as if I was dying inside.
 During my college years, I began searching for something bigger than myself, but I desperately wanted the answer to be something other than "God."
 I was so angry at Him (if He existed), and I despised some who called themselves Christians.